ArthurSSS9966/silent_speech/README.md

 ## Environment setup (In VM)

-0. Make the data directory to store the data: mkdir dataFolder
+0. Make the data directory to store the data inside of the silent_speech folder:
+`
+cd silent_speech
+mkdir dataFolder
+`
 1. Run the `bash setup.sh`, it will install the necessary environment and download the data
 2. Then you will need to download the [Gaddy 2020 dataset](https://doi.org/10.5281/zenodo.4064408) manually
 3. Transfer the .tar.gz file to the VM using command: